knobs-dials/mediawiki-anchor-checker/README.md

 <br/>
 Does not persist anything, which implies it is only reasonably to run on small wikis.

-It checks my ~1000-page wiki in a minute, which is more that good enough for me.
+It checks my ~1000-page wiki in a minute, which is more than good enough for me.

-...but you DON'T want to run this on wikipedia in its current form.
+...but you really DON'T want to run this against wikipedia.
 You'ld want a lot more work to, say, avoid unconditionally refetching six million pages every run.